OpenTechSchool-Leipzig/heimspiel-backend/README.md

 The frontend code can be found [here](https://github.com/OpenTechSchool-Leipzig/heimspiel)

+## How to contribute

+We are happy if you would like to contribute.
+We have a bunch of [open issues](https://github.com/OpenTechSchool-Leipzig/heimspiel-backend/issues), please have a look and feel free to give it a try.
+If you have ideas or comments, we highly appreciate your input!
+Also, feel free to ask if you want to understand how a certain implementation works or if something is not clear to you.
+Simply comment on a certain issue or open a new one.

 ## Setup

 This project is built with Django Version 3.0.4.
 Please check if you have a Python version >= 3.6 installed.